hugeblank/Shatter/README.md

 ### Hex Color Manipulation:

 `setTextHex`: set the text color using any hex color code.
-Includes rgb, and a.
+Includes rg, and b
 - **Parameters**
   - _number_: hex code for color value
 - **Returns**
   - _none_

 `setBackgroundHex`: set the background color using any hex color code.
-Includes rgb, and a.
+Includes rg, and b
 - **Parameters**
   - _number_: hex code for color value
 - **Returns**
   - _none_

 `getTextHex`: set the text color using any hex color code.
-Includes rgb, and a.
+Includes rg, and b
 - **Parameters**
   - _none_
 - **Returns**
   - _number_: hex code for color value

 `getBackgroundHex`: set the background color using any hex color code.
-Includes rgb, and a.
+Includes rg, and b
 - **Parameters**
   - _none_
 - **Returns**